 This is Maya.
-She is three years old and lives her life with cerebral palsy like a boss.
+She is four years old and lives her life with cerebral palsy like a boss.

 Maya was born a micro preemie, weighing only 1lb.
 10oz. at birth.
 To put that in perspective, that’s about the same weight as 4 containers of yogurt or 6 sticks of butter.
 Those first few weeks were the scariest.
 She was on a the highest powered ventilator in the NICU, it made her whole tiny little body shake 24/7.
 Still, it wasn’t working, she was struggling and the doctors were concerned she might be one of the ones that doesn’t make it.
 It was the most terrifying and heartbreaking time in our lives.